 |ADVANCED COMMERCIAL GERMAN

 |ITALIAN FOR BUSINESS

 IB 350 can be taken up to two times in the International Management Concentration.

 A student majoring in Management may have more than one Management concentration.

 Exception: students with a General concentration cannot have a second Management concentration.

 While a student may complete more than one Management concentration, at least 50% of the courses used for the completion of a second concentration must be unique to the completion of that concentration.

 Global Business Perspective

-If an ICS or MGT course is shared between Global Business Perspective and the Management major, additional hours of Open Elective credit are required.
-Any ICS or MGT course used toward Global Business Perspective must be passed with C- or higher.
+If an IB or MGT course is shared between Global Business Perspective and the Management major, additional hours of Open Elective credit are required.
+Any IB or MGT course used toward Global Business Perspective must be passed with C- or higher.